Divisibility of orders of reductions of elliptic curves: Density known results

-Let $E$ be an elliptic curve defined over $K$.
 Let $S$ be a set of primes in $K$.
-We consider the greatest common divisor

-of $|\widetilde{E}_{\p}(k_{\p})|$ where $\p$ runs over $S$.
-In view of \S\ref{sec:density 1}, one has the following. \begin{Lemma}\cite[Theorem 2 (bis)]{Katz} Let $E$ be an elliptic curve over a number field $K$.
+Define $\gcd_{\p\in S} |\widetilde{E}_{\p}(k_{\p})|$ to be the greatest common divisor of $|\widetilde{E}_{\p}(k_{\p})|$ where $\p$ runs over $S$.
+One has the following result. \begin{Theorem}\cite[Theorem 2 (bis)]{Katz} Let $E$ be an elliptic curve over a number field $K$.
 Let $S$ be any set of primes of $K$ of density $1$ which consists entirely of primes $\p$ at which $E$ has good reduction and whose ramification indices $e_{\p}$ satisfy $e_{\p} < p-1$ (e.g. $S$ is the set of all odd unramified primes of good reduction for $E$).
 Then we have

-\end{Lemma} In this section, we will evaluate the positive integer $\gcd_{\p} |\widetilde{E}_{\p}(k_{\p})|$ where the greatest common divisor is taken over all primes in $K$.

-One knows that there is no elliptic curve $E$ defined over the rational field $\mathbb{Q}$ that has everywhere good reduction, \cite[Chapter VIII, Exercise 8.15]{silverman}.
-However, there are elliptic curves defined over number fields of degree $d\ge 2$ with everywhere good reduction.
-For such elliptic curves, the integer $\gcd_{\p} |\widetilde{E}_{\p}(k_{\p})|$ is determined by Lemma \ref{Lem:Katz}. \begin{Example} Let $E$ be the elliptic curve defined over $\mathbb{Q}(\sqrt{33})$ by